The Evolution and Internal Structure of Neptunes and Sub-Neptunes: The importance of thermal conductivity in non-convective regions: Summary and conclusions

 \section{Summary and conclusions}

-Our galaxy is full with Neptunes and sub-Neptunes but their characterization remains a challenge.
+Our Galaxy contains many Neptunes and sub-Neptunes, but their characterization remains a challenge.
 Often, these planets are modeled assuming a differentiated structure and adiabatic interior.
-In this work, we investigated how the planetary thermal evolution, and therefore also the inferred internal structure, is affected when the planets consist of non-convective layers.
+In this work, we have investigated how the planetary thermal evolution, and therefore also the inferred internal structure, is affected when the planets consist of non-convective layers.

-We found that the treatment of the stable layer, in particular, the thermal conductivity significantly affects the results.
-We showed that the commonly adopted simplifications, such as electron conductivity based on fully ionized hydrogen or a constant conductivity profile, lead to very different radius predictions.
-In addition, the vibrational contribution to the conductivity must be included.
+We find that the treatment of the stable layer, the thermal conductivity in particular, significantly affects the results.
+We have shown that the commonly adopted simplifications, such as electron conductivity based on fully ionized hydrogen or a constant conductivity profile, lead to very different radius predictions.
+In addition, we find that the vibrational contribution to the conductivity must be included.
 In particular, the treatment of the conductivity is critical if a significant fraction of the planet's total energy is trapped beneath a non-convective layer.
-Also the initial energy state has a key effect on the planetary radius and its evolution.
-For a given mass and composition, we found that the inferred radius can differ by up to $\sim20\%$ depending on the model for the conductivity, and by up to$\sim25\%$ depending on the primordial energy state.
+The initial energy state also has a key effect on the planetary radius and its evolution.
+For a given mass and composition, we find that the inferred radius can differ by up to $\sim20\%$ depending on the model for the conductivity and by up to$\sim25\%$ depending on the primordial energy state.
 Our results show that knowledge of the conductivity (of various mixtures) at planetary conditions and further constraints on the primordial state of Neptunes and sub-Neptunes are crucial for the characterization of this planetary type.

 \begin{appendix}